Alice in Chains (album): Early recording and label issues

-Following the sessions at Bear Creek, Wright was brought back as producer for what would become the new Alice in Chains album.
+Following the Bear Creek sessions, Wright was brought back as producer for what would become the new Alice in Chains album.
 The band's A&R manager, Nick Terzo, who had once offered Wright a job with Alice in Chains as a sound engineer, was not pleased with the musicians' decision.
 Terzo considered Wright more of a technician than a producer.
-He also believed that a producer was obliged to find a compromise between the band and the label, whereas Wright fully supported the band's creative independence; this led to his selection for the production job.
-The band also barred Silver from entering the studio.
-Wright was the only intermediary between the band and the management, and it was through him she learned of progress on the album.
-Although Wright emphasized that the idea of distancing from management belonged to the musicians, he did not oppose because he wanted to isolate the band from their personal problems in favor of focusing on the music.
+He also believed a producer was obliged to find compromises between the band and the label, whereas Wright supported the band's creative independence; this led to Wright's selection for the production job.
+The band also barred Susan Silver from entering the studio.
+Wright was the only intermediary between the band and the management, and it was through him Silver learned of progress on the album.
+According to Wright, the musicians decided to distance themselves from management, but he did not oppose it because he wanted to isolate the band from their personal problems so they could focus on the music.

-Despite the commercial success of the group's previous works, Cantrell considered making music that would make the band's fans happy to be the main goal.
-Staley added that the band also wanted to create something the band themselves would also enjoy, rather than appealing to commercial trends.
-Ultimately, the band was given full creative control, initially without a specific deadline or budget.
-When Wright met Ienner in New York before the studio session began, Columbia president Don Ienner was skeptical about the project and was sure that Wright would not be successful or productive; Wright recalled "sitting in Donnie Ienner's office in New York before we started the record and him telling me, 'Good luck,' because he didn't think I'd be able to get a record out of them."
+Despite the commercial success of the group's earlier works, Cantrell stated the main goal was making music to please the band's fans.
+According to Staley, the band wanted to create something they themselves would enjoy, rather than appealing to commercial trends.
+The band was given full creative control, initially without a deadline or budget.
+Before studio sessions began, Wright met Columbia president Don Ienner in New York.
+Ienner was skeptical about the project, and was sure Wright would not be successful or productive; Wright recalled "sitting in Donnie Ienner's office in New York before we started the record and him telling me, 'Good luck,' because he didn't think I'd be able to get a record out of them".